eternagame/OpenKnotScoreMATLAB/README.md

 ## Preparation of template-based structures and SHAPEknots structures (advanced)

 The structures above that were derived based on the PDB or PKB were compiled based on a hand-made spreadsheet primarily developed by Eterna player Eli Fisker, with sequence and structure pairs.
-An automated script checks across available sequences for (exact!) matches to these pre-complied template sequences, and then derives a structure file.
+An automated script checks across available sequences for (exact!) matches to these pre-compiled template sequences, and then derives a structure file.
 Here's the command:

 ```
 %% PKB_P50